Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: Sample and Data Reduction

 \subsection{Reduction of the Spectral Data}

-The reduction of the NIRSpec spectra of the 27 QGs, which are listed in Table~\ref{ext_tabD:list}, was performed following the same methodology adopted in previous CEERS NIRSpec studies \citep{Arrabal_Haro+23_apjl, Arrabal_Haro+23_nat, Lu+25}.
+Data reduction for the NIRSpec spectra of the 27 QGs follows the same methodology adopted in previous CEERS NIRSpec studies \citep{Arrabal_Haro+23_apjl, Arrabal_Haro+23_nat, Lu+25}.
 The reduced CEERS spectra from DR v0.7 (Arrabal Haro et al., in prep.) have been processed with the JWST calibration pipeline \citep{Bushouse+22} version 1.8.5 provided by the Space Telescope Science Institute (STScI), using the Calibration Reference Data System (CRDS) context jwst\_1029.pmap.
-In contrast, the NIRSpec data from GO-5019 were reduced using a more recent version of the STScI calibration pipeline (v1.18.0), and CRDS context jwst\_1364.pmap.
-The full reduction procedure is described in previous CEERS works \citep{Arrabal_Haro+23_apjl, Arrabal_Haro+23_nat, Lu+25} and details are given in Appendix~\ref{AppendixA}.
+In contrast, the NIRSpec data from GO-5019 were reduced using a more recent version of the STScI calibration pipeline (v1.18.0) and CRDS context jwst\_1364.pmap.
+The complete reduction procedure is described in previous CEERS works \citep{Arrabal_Haro+23_apjl, Arrabal_Haro+23_nat, Lu+25}, for details see Appendix~\ref{AppendixA}.